Page 8 - Foreign Investor Guide - Hawaii

 and Section 1031 Exchanges

-Investment in Real Property Tax Act of 1980 by the 20th day after the date of the transfer.
+Investment in Real Property Tax Act of 1980 the 20th day after the date of the transfer.

 (FIRPTA).
 A U.S. real property interest includes